laravel/spark-docs/billing.md

 <a name="charging-teams-per-member"></a>
 ### Charging Teams Per Member

 If your application uses teams, you may charge your users based on how many users they add to a team.
-When a team member is added or removed from a team, Spark will automatically update the subscription's "quantity" on Stripe or Braintree.
+When a team member is added or removed from a team, Spark will automatically update the subscription's "quantity" on Stripe.
 To configure this style of billing, the `booted` method of your `SparkServiceProvider` should look like the following:

     Spark::useStripe()->noCardUpFront()->teamTrialDays(10);